w3f/polkadot-wiki/docs/learn/learn-staking-advanced.md

 ### Stash is not Controller

 If the stash and controller are different accounts, the staking proxy will just be used to bond more funds and change the controller.
-Thus the staking proxy will be used to sign for those transactions that are usually signed by the stash.
+Thus the staking proxy will be used to sign for those transactions usually signed by the stash.

 ![stash-controller-stakingProxy](../assets/stash-controller-stakingProxy.png)